avaxman/Directional/docs/tutorial.md

 ## Introduction

-Directional is a C++ geometry processing library written on the basis of [libigl](http://libigl.github.io/libigl/), with a specialization in directional-field processing.
-The functionality is based on the definitions and taxonomy surveyed theoretically in [^vaxman_2016], and through it by the relevant papers in the literature.
+Directional is a C++ geometry processing library specializing in directional-field processing.
+The functionality is based on the definitions and taxonomy surveyed theoretically in [^vaxman_2016] and [^degoes_2016], and with many newer papers in the literature.
 It contains tools to edit, analyze, and visualize directional fields of various degrees and symmetries.

+Directional has gone through a major paradigm shift in version 3.0: the discretization is abstracted from face-based fields into general discrete tangent bundles that can represent a rich class of directional-field representations.
+As a result, many of the algorithm of the library can now work seamlessly on several representations without change (as an example, power fields can be computed on either vertex-based or face-based fields with the same function).
+The library comprises two basic elements:

+1. Classes representing the basic tangent bundle and field structures.
+They are built with inheritance so that functions can be written polymorphically and consequently algorithms can be applied to several representations that have the minimal set of required properties.
+2. Standalone functions, implementing directional-field algorithms, that take these classes as parameters.

+Our paradigm avoids buffed classes with a complicated nested hierarchy; instead, the member functions in the classes are minimal, and only used to implement the essential properties of a geometric object (for instance, the connection between tangent spaces).
-The underlying structure extends the general philosophy of [libigl](http://libigl.github.io/libigl/): the library is header only, where each header contains a set of functions closely related (for instance, the precomputation and computation of some directional quantity over a mesh).
+The structure of these standalone functions follows the general philosophy of [libigl](http://libigl.github.io/libigl/): the library is header only, where each header contains a set of functions closely related (for instance, the precomputation and computation of some directional quantity over a mesh).
 For the most part, one header contains only one function.
-The data structures are, for the most part, simple matrices in [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), and the library avoids complicated and nested structures, relying instead on standalone functions.
-The visualization is done through a specialized class ```DirectionalViewer```, on the basis of [libigl](http://libigl.github.io/libigl/) viewer, with many extended options that allow the rendering of directional fields.
+The atomic data structures are, for the most part, simple matrices in [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), The visualization is done through a specialized class ```DirectionalViewer```, on the basis of [libigl](http://libigl.github.io/libigl/) viewer, with many extended options that allow the rendering of directional fields.

 The header files contain documentation of the parameters to each function and their required composition; in this tutorial we will mostly tie the functionality of Directional to the theoretical concepts of directional fields and the methods to process and visualize them.